King of the Hill 5K Road Race

 The Volunteer Center of United Way of Western Connecticut’s Summer Reading Partners program engaged corporate volunteers who read with small groups of rising fourth and fifth graders over the last four weeks.
 We read James and the Giant Peach, by Roald Dahl with youth at the Boys and Girls Club of Stamford and the Stamford Family YMCA., to boost reading skills during the summer months while school is out of session.
 At the conclusion of today each child went home with a copy of the book provided by the United Way.
 THANK YOU to all of our volunteers who took time out of their busy schedules to read to the youth.

-We are excited to share that Summer of Service is now underway.
-More than 150 youth are engaged in the Greater Danbury and Stamford communities in service-learning projects.
-This week we are at Head Start, Dorothy Day and Salvation Army in Danbury and at ChildCare Learning Centers in Stamford.
-We are looking forward to spending the summer with the Youth and making a difference in our community.
+We are excited to share that we had a successful Summer of Service.
+More than 150 youth were engaged in the Greater Danbury and Stamford communities in service-learning projects.
+Some agencies we partnered with were Head Start, Dorothy Day, Mill River Park Collaborative, Stamford Museum & Nature Center, Childcare Learning Centers and Salvation Army in Danbury.
+We had a wonderful summer with the Youth and feel great knowing we helped to make a difference in our community.